 - For each sexual intercourse, use a new condom.

-- When opening the package with a condom, be careful not to damage the condom with nails, teeth or other sharp objects.
+- When opening the package with a condom, be careful not to damage the tip of the condom or the condom in general with nails, teeth or other sharp objects as that’s the leading cause of condom break – which leads to unprotected sex.

 - Wear a condom on the penis in a state of erection and before any sexual contact with your partner.